sweetspot letter

 Key takeaways

-The waste management market comprises businesses which collect, transport, process, recycle and/or dispose of different waste types, including metals, organic waste, plastics, paper, glass and textiles among others.
-Accordingly, we segmented the European market based on the material type(s) processed into (i) diversified, (ii) specialist - metal and (iii) specialist - non-metal.
+The waste management market comprises businesses that collect, transport, process, recycle and/or dispose of different waste types, including metals, organic waste, plastics, paper, glass and textiles, among others.
+Accordingly, we segmented the European market based on the materials processed into (i) diversified, (ii) specialist - metal and (iii) specialist - non-metal.

-The European waste management market is highly fragmented.
-A few large multinationals (e.g. Veolia, Remondis, FCC) are followed by a long tail of regional, often privately-owned small players.
-The market participants also include state- or municipality-owned waste managers, which have not been covered in this research.
-The industry is consolidating, driven by multiple arbitrage opportunities for smaller buy-and-build targets, as well as succession problems and regulations (e.g. EU metals export control) disproportionately impacting smaller players.
+The European waste management landscape is dominated by a handful of major multinationals (e.g. Veolia, RETHMANN Gruppe, FCC Group), followed by a highly fragmented longtail of regional, often privately owned operators.
+Market participants also include state- or municipality-owned waste managers, which have not been covered in this research.
+The industry is consolidating, driven by multiple arbitrage opportunities for buy-and-build expansion, as well as succession problems and regulations (e.g. EU metals export control) disproportionately impacting smaller players.

-ESG topics are centred around the positive environmental influence of recycling activities, i.e. extending materials’ economic life and decreasing share of incinerated and landfill waste.
-However, the waste exports to developing countries and frequent regulatory breaches have tainted the industry’s reputation on the social and governance fronts.
+ESG topics are centred around the positive environmental influence of recycling activities through extending the economic life of materials and decreasing the share of waste incinerated or deposited at landfills.
+However, waste exports to developing countries and frequent regulatory breaches have tainted the industry’s reputation on the social and governance fronts.

 Company benchmarking